iankloo/sigmaNet/README.md

 - nodeColor and EdgeColor adjust colors...
 - layout lets you bring your own layout to save rendering time (discussed above)

 Note: there is no opacity/transparency/alpha attribute!
 That is because webgl doesn't support transparency.
 To mimic transparency, set your edge size to be small - this works really well.
-I know this is a big tradeoff, but it is the only way to render large networks.
+I know this is a big tradeoff, but it is the only way to render large networks without sacrificing performance.

 Using some of these options to render a larger network: